S572396/datafun-06-eda/README.md

 sandraruiz_eda.ipynb jupyter notebook updated for overview

-diamonds.csv dataset added in from seaborn :
+## Diamonds.csv dataset added in from seaborn :

 '''
 import seaborn as sns